Atelier Ryza 2: Lost Legends & the Secret Fairy: Plot

 Three years after her previous adventure, Reisalin "Ryza" Stout works as both an alchemist and a teacher in Kurken Island until she is invited by her friend Tao Mongarten who is studying with another friend, Bos Brunnen in the capital city of Ashra-am Baird to help with his research on some nearby ruins.
 In the occasion, she is tasked by Bos' father, Moritz Brunnen, to discover more about a mysterious stone in his possession.
 Taking the stone with her, she travels to the capital and reunites with Tao and Bos.
 Ryza and Tao begin their investigation, accompanied by Tao's pupil, Patricia Abelheim, but soon after, Ryza discovers that the stone is actually an egg, from which a mysterious creature hatches, whom she gives the name "Fi".

 As Ryza and co. continue their research on the ruins and their connection with Fi, they reunite with their friends Klaudia Valentz and Lent Marslink, with treasure hunter Clifford Diswell and a member of the Oren race called Serri Galus also joining the party.
 They also meet their former teachers Empel Vollmer and Lila Decyrus, who make their own research in separate from the others.
 In the occasion, Empel reveals that Fi is a creature from the Underworld who needs to absorb large quantities of mana to survive, and must be sent back to their original habitat or will not survive for long.
 To prevent this, Ryza and her friends keep uncovering the mysteries of the ruins with Fi absorbing the energy from the large mana crystals inside them for nourishment.

 Meanwhile, Empel and Lila learn that the mana crystals act as a seal that protects the region but fail to warn Ryza before Fi absorbs the energy from the last of the crystals, lifting the seal and unlocking a hidden temple.
 Inside the temple, Ryza's party discover a large gate to the Underworld from which a stronger breed of Philuscha emerges.
 The party confronts and repels the Philuscha after defeating their leader, the Legendary Monarch.
 Ryza then bids farewell to Fi, who passes through the gate before Empel seals it.
 With all matters solved, Ryza bids farewell to her friends and returns home, certain that she will eventually meet them again.

 Reception

 Upon release, Atelier Ryza 2 received "generally favorable" reviews on all platforms, according to review aggregator Metacritic.

 By December 2020, the game has sold 220,000 copies in the first month throughout Asia.
 Atelier Ryza and Atelier Ryza 2 combined shipments exceed one million copies by March 2021.
-As of September 14, 2022, the Atelier Ryza series has sold over 1.3 million units.
+As of September 14, 2022, the Atelier Ryza series has sold over 1.3 million units, which since then has increased to over 1.6 million units as of March 17, 2023.
+On June 26, 2023, Koei Tecmo announced that the Atelier Ryza series has sold over two million units.